 - Creating digital products that strike a nerve.
 Thanks to his study of psychology, Ramit identified common financial and career-based pain points that people face as they journey through life.

 - Aggressive email marketing.
-One of Ramith’s biggest strengths lies in his aggressive email marketing.
+One of Ramit’s biggest strengths lies in his aggressive email marketing.
 Sending out value-packed emails that his subscribers share with their network has dramatically increased his blog readership.

 If you need advice on personal development, money, or how to make a career change, then you must read I Will Teach You To Be Rich.